If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 ControlUp’s Security Policy is dependent upon the Central Configuration Store which is enabled in On-Premises or Hybrid Cloud mode only.
 In Standalone (Offline) mode, the Security Policy pane is disabled.
 For more information regarding ControlUp modes please refer to the “Choose Your ControlUp Mode” chapter.

 Note: As a security precaution, you will not be able to modify the Security Policy if you have been disconnected from the Central Configuration Store for more than 24 hours.
-Should you wish to limit your organizations maximum offline period even further, please contact email@example.com.
+Should you wish to limit your organization's maximum offline period even further, please contact firstname.lastname@example.org.

 Organization Ownership and User Roles

 Each ControlUp Organization has a designated owner record, which initially contains the identity of the user who first created this organization.
-The Organization Owner is a Windows user or group account, who permanently possess the ability to change permissions.
+The Organization Owner is a Windows user or group account, who permanently possesses the ability to change permissions.
 Regardless of the changes to the Security Policy, the Organization Owner will always be able to reset the Security Policy to its default settings.
-You can view the current owner for you organization by clicking the “Manage Roles” button on the Home ribbon of the Security Policy pane:
+You can view the current owner for your organization by clicking the “Manage Roles” button on the Home ribbon of the Security Policy pane: